 If you like, you can also make your own homemade card machine cleaner using a damp cloth or vodka with essential oils to disinfect your device and add a pleasant aroma to it.

 Another way to help keep your device free from germs, scratches, and bumps is to invest in a silicone case to protect it.
 They come in different colours and can help protect your device.

-If you’d like to reset your myPOS card machine, follow the instructions below:
+If you’d like to reset your myPOS card reader, follow the instructions below: